LIP-Computing/LIP-Computing.github.io/README.md

 This site uses Hacker theme for GitHub Pages.

+All markdown files must be placed in _siteContents.
+A new folder should be created for each repository.
+The index.md file contains the index of the documentation.

 *Hacker is a Jekyll theme for GitHub Pages.
 You can [preview the theme to see what it looks like](http://pages-themes.github.io/hacker), or even [use it today](#usage).*

 ![Thumbnail of Hacker](thumbnail.png)